裡橖眻畦

 *Several links in this document will require the student to be enrolled to be able to log in to the website of interest.
 If unable to access a link, please contact the appropriate department chairperson for the information.

 If a supported graduate student is receiving a stipend, as stated in the offer letter, it will be paid on the last business day of each month.
 All taxes and other required deductions will be withheld.
 Please see the Payroll Office website for the schedule.
 In most cases, only a Graduate Assistant will receive a stipend; the award of a stipend is referred to as a Graduate Assistantship (tuition remission may or may not accompany this assistantship).
-Stipend rates are set by the Office of the Provost annually (click here and log in then click on Graduate Assistants to download the pdf file of rates).
+Stipend rates are set by the Office of the Provost annually (log in then click on Graduate Assistants to download the pdf file of rates).
 The length of the Graduate Assistantship in the College varies by student as specified in the offer letter, but most are 9- or 10-month (corresponding to the academic year) or 12-month.
 The stipend amount typically increases slightly each year.

 Some Graduate Assistantship funds are from external sources (i.e., grants) and these will almost always be for 12 months.
 In the case that this funding is suspended, which is highly unlikely, the department and the College will do everything they can to reasonably assist the student so that studies and employment will be uninterrupted.